cmu-ini/aia-web/docs/lab-guide-template.md

 For example:

 1. Write your step-by-step instructions using numbered lists to show step-by-step actions.
-    - Use a `-` to indicate a substep or explanation of the numbered step.
+    - Use a `-` to indicate a sub-step or explanation of the numbered step.

 2. Open `Kali`, then open Firefox using the Desktop shortcut.
     - The Firefox icon is located to the left.